We’ve compiled a list of 100 ways to save your business money by cutting costs in key areas.

 - Personal mobile phone use

 Create a mobile phone use policy for workers to adhere to whilst at work.
+Banning phones completely may mean that employees are still distracted and instead use their computer to access information, so limited mobile phone time may be the answer.

 - Core working hours